RajibMiah/RajibMiah/README.md

 ## 📝 Ongoing Projects

 Currently working on the following:
-- **Open Course Contributor** at **Reality AI Lab**: Contributing to open-source AI research and course materials, helping to expand educational resources and practical applications in the field of AI.
+- **Open Course Contributor** at **Reality AI Lab**: Contributing to open-source project named Marvel AI.
+A versatile AI Teaching Assistant designed to transform education by supporting educators in creating high-quality lesson plans, assignments, and learning resources.

 ---